 A graduate of Carleton College (BA) and Washington University (MSW), I began working as a social worker in 2002 and started my private practice in 2013.
 In 2016, I became a registered play therapist.
 In 2017, I became registered play therapist-supervisor (this means I have the experience and training to supervise professionals who want to become registered play therapists).

 My professional experience includes working at Special School District as a school social worker in Brentwood, Jennings, Ladue, Normandy, Ritenour, and Riverview Gardens School Districts.
-It is my privilege to work with a diverse range of clients and families from all backgrounds and I strive to provide culturally competent services as the cornerstone of my practice.
+It is my privilege to work with a diverse range of clients and families from all backgrounds and I strive to provide culturally aware services as the cornerstone of my practice.

 Currently, I am a member of The Miriam School’s Professional Advisory Board.
 From 2009-2013, I served as a commissioner of the Missouri Autism Commission, appointed by Governor Nixon.
 I am a member of the National Association of Social Workers and the Association for Play Therapy.